AbdielCortes/ICOM4015-p1-Snake/README.md

 <br>

-###### Disclaimer: I do not own any of the images and sounds.
+###### Disclaimer: I do not own any of the images and sounds used in this project.
 They were only used for educational purposes.